IU WEST ALL INFO

 Jam City & Cabin Shows

-Saturday Night = Jam City!!!
 90 to 100 minutes of Improv Jam! featuring short form games & longform gimmicks.
 Folks interested in participating will be selected via lottery to get up throughout.
-This event will also feature our traditional affinity jams where folks will be invited to get up where they may identify.
-This is a celebration of diversity in improv and we welcome folks to get up more than once to celebrate their affinities.
 The event will allow folks to specify if they are early to bed, or stay to the end to help your odds if you choose to turn in early.
+Sign ups for this event will close at 9:15pm.

-Sunday Night - Cabin Mash Up - This is a mega event featuring all of you.
+This is a mega event featuring all of you.
 You’ll perform with your cabins for the fun of it!
 Cabins will select a simple style of show at dinner on Sunday to apply to your set later that night.

 MORE INFO